demiculus/mentalmodel/_mental_models/understanding.md

 ## Description

-Majority of the time we overcome a problem we don't fully understand why.
-Because of that, in the future when a similar problem happens again it isn't easier to solve it.
+Most of the time, when we successfully overcome a problem, we often lack a complete understanding of why it was resolved.
+As a result, when a similar problem arises in the future, it becomes difficult to solve it easily.

-For the times we fully understand the root cause of the problem, the next time we see it, it becomes a piece of cake to solve it.
-For this reason we should seek understanding rather than satisfying problems.
+However, in cases where we fully comprehend the underlying cause of the problem, encountering it again becomes effortless to resolve.
+Therefore, it is advisable to prioritize gaining understanding rather than merely finding quick solutions to problems.

 ## Examples:

 ### Software Development

-When there is a problem we can take 2 approaches
+When there is a problem we can take 2 approaches:

-#### Focus on fixing it by trying out stuff, eventually one of the solutions work so we can move on.
+#### 1. Focus on fixing it by trying out stuff, eventually one of the solutions work so we can move on.

 <img src="https://pbs.twimg.com/media/DMes69xXkAA4-7z.jpg"
      alt="Markdown Monster icon"
-     style="width: 49%" />
+     style="width: 25%" />
 <img src="https://i.redd.it/4r9efz3e9sez.jpg"
      alt="Markdown Monster icon"
-     style="width: 49%" />
+     style="width: 25%" />

-#### Focus on understanding how it works.
+#### 2. Focus on understanding how it works.

 Here is an example of how my co-worker solves this issue.